com-480-data-visualization/datavis-project-2022-ck/milestones/milestone1.md

 ## Dataset

 In the project, we use the data source *cryptocompare* [1](https://www.cryptocompare.com/), which provides various information related to crypto-currency and several free APIs to access the data.
 The main reason of using this data source is its high quality: most **numeric** data are cleaned and there is no need to pre-process the dataset for data like price.
 They also provide daily **news** data which our text analysis are based on.

 The detail of our source data is as follows:

-- **Price data** contains the daily price data, including *high, low, open, volumefrom, volumeto, annd close*, for major crypto-currencies from 2010 to 2022.
+- **Price data** contains the daily price data for 30 different cryptocurrencies, including features *high, low, open, volumefrom, volumeto, annd close*, for major crypto-currencies from 2010 to 2022.
 - **News data** contains the up-to-date news article information, including *date, title, body, and image*, from 2013 to 2022.
 We aggregate the articles by time and by